mfrachet/acodingdance/blog/building-user-interface-in-react-the-hard-way.md

 Depending on the kind of component I'm working on, I use to rely on two approaches:

 - The React context for components that share informations
-- `React.cloneElement` for structural and layout components
+- `React.cloneElement` for structural and layout components (or to enhance child with more props)

 Let's dig into these two ones.

 ## The React context

-Let's continue talking about the `Radio` components.
-For this exercise, I have imagined an API that would look like:
+Let's get back to the `Radio` components.
+For this exercise, I have imagined an API that looks like:

 ```jsx
 const MyComponent = () => {